Tartarus: Roman mythology

-In Roman mythology, sinners (as defined by the Roman societal and cultural mores of their time) are sent to Tartarus for punishment after death.
+In Roman mythology, sinners (as defined by the Roman societal and cultural norms of their time) are sent to Tartarus for punishment after death.
 Virgil describes Tartarus in great detail in the Aeneid, Book VI.
 He described it as expansive.
-It is surrounded by three perimeter walls, beyond which flows a flaming river named "the Phlegethon.
-To further prevent escape, a hydra with fifty black, gaping jaws, sits atop a gate that screeches when opened.
-They are flanked by adamantine columns, a substance that, like diamond, is so hard, nothing can cut through it.
+It is surrounded by three perimeter walls, beyond which flows a flaming river named the Phlegethon.
+Drinking from the Phlegethon will not kill a mortal and it will heal while causing great pain.
+To further prevent escape, a hydra with fifty black, gaping jaws sits atop a gate that screeches when opened.
+They are flanked by adamantine columns, a substance that, like diamond, was believed to be so hard that nothing can cut through it.

 Inside the walls of Tartarus sits a wide-walled castle with a tall, iron turret.
-Tisiphone, one of the Erinyes who represents vengeance, stands sleepless guard at the top of the turret lashing her whip.
+Tisiphone, one of the Erinyes, who represents vengeance, stands sleepless guard at the top of the turret lashing her whip.
 Roman mythology describes a pit inside extending down into the earth twice as far as the distance from the lands of the living to Olympus.
 The twin sons of the Titan Aloeus were said to be imprisoned at the bottom of this pit.